Liouville quantum gravity as a mating of trees: Quantum surfaces

 We note that by Proposition~\ref{prop::bessel_exponential_bm}, the construction of a quantum wedge described in Remark~\ref{rem::fat_quantum_wedge_strip} is equivalent to the definition described in Figure~\ref{fig::besseltowedge}.

-We are now going to show that the law of a quantum wedge is invariant under the operation of multiplying its area by a constant.
-The proof of this result will also provide some additional motivation for the definition of a quantum wedge.
-We say that a sequence of doubly marked quantum surfaces $(\h,h_n,0,\infty)$ converges to the doubly marked surface $(\h,h,0,\infty)$ if the corresponding measures $\mu_{h_n}$ associated with the canonical description of $(\h,h_n,0,\infty)$ converge weakly to the measure $\mu_h$ associated with the canonical description of $(\h,h,0,\infty)$.
+We are now going to show that the quantum wedge arises as a certain type of infinite volume limit of the local behavior of a free boundary GFF near a point with a certain type of $\log$ singularity.
+The particular case of a $\gamma$-quantum wedge arises upon taking an infinite volume limit near a point chosen from the quantum boundary length measure (which should be thought of as the LQG analog of a Benjamini-Schramm limit near a boundary typical point).
+As a consequence of this, we will deduce that the law of a quantum wedge (as a quantum surface) is invariant under the operation of multiplying its area by a constant.
+We say that a sequence of doubly marked quantum surfaces $(\h,h_n,0,\infty)$ converges to the doubly marked surface $(\h,h,0,\infty)$ if the distribution which describes the circle average embedding of $(\h,h_n,0,\infty)$ converges to the distribution which describes the circle average embedding of $(\h,h,0,\infty)$.

 Note that if $(D,h)$ is a quantum surface and $C \in \R$ is a constant then replacing $h$ with $h+C/\gamma$ corresponds to multiplying the $\mu_h$ area of $D$ by $e^C$.